20 Psychological Life Hacks That Can Help You Make the Most of Social Encounters

 - Keep your hands out of your pockets.
 If you don’t know what to do with them, it is better to fold your arms rather than to keep your hands inside your pockets.

 - Keep your hands warm.
-If you hand is warm when you engage in a handshake, you immediately become a more desirable person, and appear easier to get along with.
+If you hand is warm when you engage in a handshake, you immediately become a more approachable person and appear easier to get along with.
 Secret Tip – wash your hands with warm water often to keep them warm.

 - You have heard this a thousand times.
 Here is the 1001st – never lose eye contact!
 Losing eye contact is like losing your confidence.